jazzband/pathlib2/docs/index.rst

    Create a file at this given path.
 If *mode* is given, it is combined with the process' ``umask`` value to determine the file mode and access flags.
-If the file already exists, the function is a no-op if *exist_ok* is true, otherwise :exc:`OSError` is raised.
+If the file already exists, the function succeeds if *exist_ok* is true, otherwise :exc:`OSError` is raised.